neunhoef/DataProtector/DataProtector.md

     template<int Nr> thread_local int DataProtector<Nr>::_mySlot = -1;
     template class DataProtector<64>;

-A reader uses this as follows:
+In a multi-threaded application one would declare the following, either global or in some object intance:

     std::atomic<Data*> P;
     DataProtector Prot;

+A reader uses this as follows:

     Prot.use();
     Data* Pcopy = P;   // uses memory_order_seq_cst by default
     // continue accessing data via Pcopy